-What is Generalized Anxiety Disorder or GAD?
+What is generalized anxiety disorder or GAD?

-One of the most notable aspects of Generalized Anxiety Disorder is that it appears to stem from innocuous or insignificant sources.
-Suddenly you find yourself with inexplicable feelings of anxiety and tension and are unable to shake them.
+One of the most notable aspects of generalized anxiety disorder is that it while it can be due to excessive worrying over, say, nuclear war or other catastrophic events, often it appears to stem from innocuous or insignificant sources.
+You may suddenly find yourself with inexplicable feelings of anxiety and tension and are unable to shake them.
 It's as if you are viewing life through a new perspective and can no longer successfully manage the stressors of everyday life.
 Instead, you find yourself in a constant cycle of worrying and trying to identify and cope with your most recent source of dread – whether there actually is one or not.

-Because of its severity, Generalized Anxiety Disorder is often not something you can tackle on your own.
-It usually requires professional treatment to control and eventually overcome, so that you can return to a more normal emotional state.
-Without proper tools and resources, it can be exceptionally difficult to know what treatment methods may be most effective in combating your experience with Generalized Anxiety Disorder and can lead to a greater sense of hopelessness.
+Because of its severity, generalized anxiety disorder is often not something you can tackle on your own.
+It usually requires professional treatment to control, and eventually overcome, so that you can return to a more normal emotional state.
+Without proper tools and resources, it can be exceptionally difficult to know what treatment methods may be most effective in combating your experience with generalized anxiety disorder and can lead to a greater sense of hopelessness.

-Generalized Anxiety Disorder can present itself differently depending on the person experiencing it.
-Some people may find they suffer from all the symptoms attributed to it, while others may only suffer from one or two.
+Generalized anxiety disorder can present itself differently depending on the person experiencing it.
+Some people may find they experience all the symptoms attributed to it, while others may only experience one or two.

 - Persistent and obsessive worrying

 - Feeling restless or “on edge”

 - Worry or dread about something that is far worse than the situation realistically calls for

 - Inability to make decisions